 Recipients of the dissertation fellowship must submit a copy of the dissertation, approved and accepted by their institution, within six months after the end of the award year.
 Any papers, books, articles, or other publications based on the research should also be sent to the foundation.

-Applications are submitted online.
+Applications are submitted online--the application will be available beginning October 1st.
 (However, we will still accept a mailed application using our previous application method, a printable PDF form, provided it arrives at the foundationís office no later than February 1, or the following Monday if February 1 falls on a weekend.)
 Applicants will first create a login account and will then be able to access detailed guidelines and the online application.
 Applicants can also view the guidelines only, without logging in and without starting an application, through the second link below.